Your health and safety are our first priority. For the time being, all therapy sessions will be virtual using the Zoom-HIPAA platform or phone.

 - Engage your creative energy or talent

-- Watch a movie or favorite television show
+- Watch a favorite movie or television show

-- Daydream about a favorite activity
+- Visualize a favorite activity

 - Recall a pleasant memory, focusing on the images, sounds, and sensations that are associated with the memory